zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

       zone.
 Emit the message *[PARENT_FOUND]*.
    2. The existance of the *child zone* has been determined.
 Emit the message *[CHILD_FOUND]*.
+   3. Repeat the SOA query for the *child zone* to all name servers for the parent zone.
+   4. If any server returns NXDOMAIN (as in step 5), NODATA (as in step 6) or CNAME/DNAME (as in steps 7 and 8) emit *[INCONSISTENT_DELEGATION]*.
    3. Exit the steps.

 5. If the recursive lookup reaches a name server that authoritatively responds (AA flag set) with NXDOMAIN for the child domain (*child zone*):
    1. The zone returning NXDOMAIN is considered to be the parent zone.
 Emit the message *[PARENT_FOUND]*.
+   2. Repeat the SOA query for the *child zone* to all name servers for the parent zone.
+   3. If any server returns a redirect (delegation) directly to the *child zone* then go back to 4 with that result.
+   4. If any server returns NODATA (as in step 6) or CNAME/DNAME (as in steps 7 and 8) emit *[INCONSISTENT_DELEGATION]*.
-   2. The non-existance of the *child zone* has been determined.
+   5. The non-existance of the *child zone* has been determined.
-   3. If *normal test* emit the message *[NO_CHILD]*, if *undelegated test* emit the message *[UNDEL_AND_NO_CHILD]*.
+   6. If *normal test* emit the message *[NO_CHILD]*, if *undelegated test* emit the message *[UNDEL_AND_NO_CHILD]*.
-   4. Exit the steps.
+   7. Exit the steps.

 6. If the recursive lookup reaches authorititative NOERROR answer (AA flag set), with no record in the answer section (NODATA):
    1. The zone returning authoritative data is considered to be the parent zone.
       Emit the message *[PARENT_FOUND]*.
+   2. Repeat the SOA query for the *child zone* to all name servers for the parent zone.
+   3. If any server returns a redirect (delegation) directly to the *child zone* then go back to 4 with that result.
+   4. If any server returns NXDOMAIN (as in step 5) or CNAME/DNAME (as in steps 7 and 8) emit *[INCONSISTENT_DELEGATION]*.
-   2. The non-existance of the *child zone* has been determined.
+   5. The non-existance of the *child zone* has been determined.
-   3. If *normal test* emit the message *[NO_CHILD]*, if *undelegated test* emit the message *[UNDEL_AND_NO_CHILD]*.
+   6. If *normal test* emit the message *[NO_CHILD]*, if *undelegated test* emit the message *[UNDEL_AND_NO_CHILD]*.
-   4. Exit the steps.
+   7. Exit the steps.

 7. If the recursive lookup reaches a non-authorititative NOERROR answer (AA flag unset), with a CNAME or DNAME record in the answer section:
    1. A CNAME (DNAME) query with the RD flag unset is sent to the same server.
-   2. If the lookup returns an authoritative answer with a CNAME (DNAME) with *child zone* name as owner name, then continue with steps 8, else continue with next server in previous step.
+   2. If the lookup returns an authoritative answer with a CNAME (DNAME) with *child zone* name as owner name, then continue with step 8, else continue with next server in previous sub-step.

 8. If the recursive lookup reaches an authorititative NOERROR answer (AA flag set), with a CNAME or DNAME record in the answer section:
    1. The zone returning authoritative data is considered to be the parent zone.
       Emit the message *[PARENT_FOUND]*.
+   2. Repeat the SOA query for the *child zone* to all name servers for the parent zone.
+   3. If any server returns a redirect (delegation) directly to the *child zone* then go back to 4 with that result.
+   4. If any server returns NXDOMAIN (as in step 5) or NODATA (as in step 6) emit *[INCONSISTENT_DELEGATION]*.
-   2. The non-existance of the *child zone* has been determined.
+   5. The non-existance of the *child zone* has been determined.
-   3. If *normal test* emit the message *[NO_CHILD]*, if *undelegated test* emit the message *[UNDEL_AND_NO_CHILD]*.
+   6. If *normal test* emit the message *[NO_CHILD]*, if *undelegated test* emit the message *[UNDEL_AND_NO_CHILD]*.
-   4. Exit the steps.
+   7. Exit the steps.

 9. If the recursive lookup reaches an authorititative NOERROR answer (AA flag set), with an SOA record with owner name child domain in the answer section: